INRIA/scikit-learn-mooc/slides/ensemble.md

 thresholds and can therefore be trained efficiently on datasets with hundreds of features and tens of millions of data points.

-Futhermore they can benefit from running on machines with many CPU cores very efficiently.
+Furthermore they can benefit from running on machines with many CPU cores very efficiently.

 ---